chalabaj/Snafu/README.md

 ....
 grad_x(n_at) grad_y(n_at) grad_z(n_at)

+Be carefull: for now, the code expects gradients to be extracted (grepped) not forces (e.g. in Gaussian code, see calc_forces routine in the propagates.py module).
+If the interface script name contains the word gaus/molpro/orca/tera, the code will automatically transform gradients into forces (-1 multiplication) or take Gaussian forces directly.
+For other ab initio codes, unless the ab initio code extract forces, there is no need to change anything, but if the ab initio code exports forces, you have to add additional condition to the calc_forces function or rename interface script so it contains gaus word.

 3) In order to run the code, **geom.in** with the initial geometry and **input.in** files have to present in a running folder.
 The **veloc.in*** file with initial velocities is not mandatory.
 If there are no initial velocities, a simulation will start with zero velocities.